TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/DirectoryStructure.rst

 :file:`Resources/Private`
     All resource files that do not have to be loaded directly by a browser **should** go in this directory.
-This includes Fluid templating files
+This includes Fluid templating files and localization files.
+:file:`Resources/Public`
+    All resource files have to be loaded directly by a browser **must** go in this directory.
+Otherwise they are not accessible depending on the setup of the installation.

 Directory :file:`Tests`
 -----------------------